DiamondJdev/VexV5PiServer/README.md

 ## 🛠️ First Boot & SSH Access

 1. Boot the Pi and wait for it to initialize (headless OS means **no GUI**, only terminal).
-2. Determine the Pi’s IP address (via router, `ping raspberrypi.local`, etc.).
+2. Determine the Pi’s IP address (via router, `ping raspberrypi.local`, etc.)
+> [!NOTE]
+> if the Pi's address looks like `127.0.0.1` the pi is NOT connected to WiFI.
+Run `sudo raspi-config` and press the `enter` key twice.
+Then enter the WiFi's SSID and Password.
+You should now be connected to the WiFi network, run `logout` to return to the login screen and view the IP address at the top of the page.
 3. From your main machine:

 ### 🔑 If using password-based SSH: